beancount/docs/docs/09_beancount_query_language.md

 ### Selecting Balances<a id="selecting-balances"></a>

 The other most common type of report is a table of the balances of various accounts at a particular date.
-This can be viewed as a SELECT query aggregating positions grouping by account.
+This can be viewed as a `SELECT` query aggregating positions grouping by account.

 You can generate a balances report with the following syntax:

     BALANCES [AT <function>] [FROM …]

-The optional “AT *&lt;function&gt;*” clause is used to specify an aggregation function for the balances rendered (usually UNITS or COST).
-The FROM clause follows the same rules as for the SELECT statement and is optional.
+The optional “AT *&lt;function&gt;*” clause is used to specify an aggregation function for the balances rendered (usually `UNITS` or `COST`).
+The `FROM` clause follows the same rules as for the `SELECT` statement and is optional.

-To generate your balances at a particular date, close your set of entries using the “FROM… CLOSE ON” form described above.
+To generate your balances at a particular date, close your set of entries using the “`FROM… CLOSE ON`” form described above.

 Observe that typical balance sheets and income statements seen in an accounting context are subsets of tables of balances such as reported by this query.
 An income statement reports on just the transactions that appears during a period of time, and a balance sheet summarizes transactions before its reporting before and clears the income & expenses accumulated during the period to an equity account.
 Then some minor reformatting is carried out.
 Please consult the introduction document on double-entry bookkeeping for more details, and the section above that discusses the “open”, “close” and “clear” operations.